 - Legacy mode—In this mode, the Panorama virtual appliance receives and stores firewall logs without using a local Log Collector (see Deploy Panorama Virtual Appliances in Legacy Mode with Local Log Collection).
 By default, the virtual appliance in Legacy mode has one disk partition for all data.
 Approximately 11GB of the partition is allocated to log storage.
 If you need more local log storage, you can add one virtual disk of up to 8TB on ESXi 5.5 and later versions or on vCloud Air.
 Earlier ESXi versions support one virtual disk of up to 2TB.
 If you need more than 8TB, you can mount the virtual appliance in Legacy mode to an NFS datastore but only on the ESXi server, not in vCloud Air.

 - M-Series appliance—The M-100 appliance and M-500 appliance are dedicated hardware appliances intended for large-scale deployments.
-In environments with high logging rates (over 10,000 logs per second) and log retention requirements, these appliances enables scaling of your log collection infrastructure.
+In environments with high logging rates (over 10,000 logs per second) and log retention requirements, these appliances enable scaling of your log collection infrastructure.
 Both M-Series models share the following attributes:

 The M-500 appliance has the following additional attributes, which make it more suitable for data centers: